 There were two issues noted in the financial statements proactively by management.
 These concerned the set aside total and the Chief Officer's pension disclosure.
 These were updated and are not considered audit adjustments.

-Significant risks and other focus areas in relation to the audit of the financial statements management override of controls fraud risk
+Significant risks and other focus areas in relation to the audit of the financial statements

 We summarise below the risks of material misstatement as reported within the audit strategy document.

 Significant risks (page ten of this report):